 The list of professional athletes who've tried their hands at acting is practically endless, and though very few of them have gone on to become major Hollywood stars, many of them have found steady work in B-Movies.

-In 1991's Stone Cold, former NFL footballer and legendary mullet head Brian Bosworth made a legit attempt at becoming the Next Big Action Hero, playing a cop who goes undercover in a vicious Louisiana biker gang who make the Sons of Anarchy look like sissies.
-As you might expect, Boz beats the crap out of a lot of dudes and lots of stuff blows up, while Lance Henriksen (as the biker gang's crazed leader) chews the scenery for all it's worth.
-If the Universe were fair, Stone Cold would've instantly catapulted Bosworth to the same level as Ahh-nuld and Sly, but sadly, the movie tanked and condemned him to a lengthy stretch in Direct To Video Hell.
+In 1991's Stone Cold, former NFL footballer and legendary mullet Brian Bosworth made a legit attempt at becoming the Next Big Action Hero, playing a cop who goes undercover in a vicious Louisiana biker gang who make the Sons of Anarchy look like sissies.
+As you might expect, Boz beats the crap out of a whole lot of dudes and lots of stuff blows up, while Lance Henriksen (as the biker gang's crazed leader) chews the scenery for all it's worth.
+If the Universe were fair, Stone Cold would've instantly catapulted Bosworth to the same level as Arnold and Sly, but sadly, the movie tanked and condemned him to a lengthy stretch in Direct To Video Hell.

 1974's Three The Hard Way featured not one, but two former NFL greats—"Gentleman" Jim Brown and Fred "The Hammer" Williamson—plus martial-arts great Jim "Enter the Dragon" Kelly for good measure.
 In this blaxploitation classic, the three stars team up to stop a group of white supremacists with a fiendish plan to commit black genocide.
 Needless to say, lots of honky heads get busted, and some hot girls take their tops off, too.
-This is essential Blaxploitation viewing, made when all three stars were at their absolute peak of bad-assery.
+This is essential Blaxploitation viewing, made when all three stars were at their absolute peak of badassery.

-And one for good...Chuck?
+And One for Good...Chuck?

 ...starring Cannon Films' in-house action dude Michael Dudikoff (of American Ninja fame).
-The film was originally intended to be a sequel to Chuck Norris' 1985 hit Invasion U.S.A., but Chuck passed on it, so Dudikoff inherited the mantle of Chuck's CIA agent Matt Hunter character, battling a group of millionaires who organize regular "Most Dangerous Game" style hunting parties in the Louisiana bayous.
-The presence of Dudikoff's American Ninja co-star Steve James in a supporting role makes this flick feel like another A.N. sequel than a follow up to Chuck's magnum opus.
-There's some decent butt kicking going on in Avenging Force, but in the end this is one of the lesser Cannon Films offerings.
+The film was originally intended to be a sequel to Chuck Norris' 1985 hit Invasion U.S.A., but Chuck passed on it, so Dudikoff inherited the mantle of Chuck's CIA agent Matt Hunter character, battling a group of millionaires who organize regular "Most Dangerous Game" human-hunting parties in the Louisiana bayou.
+The presence of Dudikoff's American Ninja co-star Steve James in a supporting role makes this flick feel like just another Ninja sequel rather than a proper follow-up to Chuck's magnum opus.
+There's some decent butt-kicking going on in Avenging Force, but in the end, this is one of the lesser Cannon Films offerings.
 It's not great, it's not terrible, it's just...unnecessary.

 More to Come...

-These ten flicks represent a mere fraction of the stuff I have lined up in my YouTube playlist of full length movies, so I will doubtlessly be back again somewhere down the line with more action movie picks.
+These ten flicks represent a mere fraction of the stuff I have lined up in my YouTube playlist of full-length movies, so I will doubtlessly be back again somewhere down the line with more action movie picks.
 Till then, fire up some microwave popcorn and get your B-grade action fix with YouTube with any of these films!
 Thanks for reading and stay tuned.